LoopKit/loopdocs/docs/browser/intro-summary.md

     When you use an organization, you don't have to add 6 Secrets to each repository for every app you build.
 It can save a lot of time in the long run.

-    * Even if you just build Loop and nothing else, using an organization is pretty easy and your build works just the same as using only a personal account
+    * Even if you just build Loop and nothing else, using an organization is pretty easy and your build works just the same as using only a personal account - but there is no particular advantage (until you decide maybe you do want to build another app)
     * Who should definitely build with an organization:
         * Anyone who is a caregiver will want LoopCaregiver or LoopFollow or both
         * Anyone who wants to use LoopFollow for the amazing alarm capabilties